deeplearningais/ndarray/README.md

 int main(void) {

-	// allocate a 10 × 20 array of ints on host (CPU)
-	cuv::ndarray<int, cuv::host_memory_space> a_host(10, 20);
+	// allocate a 10×20 array of ints in row-major order on host (CPU) cuv::ndarray<int, cuv::host_memory_space> a_host(10, 20);

 	assert(a_host.ndim() == 2);        // a_host is a two-dimensional array